 Turn-based retro

 Abilities often center around status effects like bleeding, drowsiness, and poisoning.
-Some skills can set enemies up with specific vulnerabilities, creating clever damage multipliers that add a touch of tactical depth to the fighting system.
+Some skills can set enemies up with specific vulnerabilities, creating clever damage sensibilities that add a touch of tactical depth to the fighting system.

 When the music hurts

 What doesn’t land quite as well is the music.
 The 8-bit chiptune soundtrack loops far too quickly, while at the same time being intrusive and grating like there’s no tomorrow.
 Even for a tinnitus sufferer like me, it’s downright ear-piercing.
 The noise was so relentless that my partner had to intervene -on behalf of herself and the kids- to stop “that horrible noise” coming from my Switch 2.
+I can’t say that has never happened before, I play original hardware 4-bit, 8-bit and even a IBM-PC games that were made before Adlib and Soundblaster cards came in fashion.
+But for a retro-inspired game, the music is somewhat abysmal.
+Not all of it, fortunately, but a good selection of the music is.

 Ambitious, absurd, and very occasionally brilliant